bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 ## Running a Component from JavaScript Applications (including the Browser)

-JavaScript runtimes available in browsers cannot yet execute WebAssembly components, so WebAssembly components (Javascript or otherwise) must be "transpiled" into a JavaScript wrapper and one or more [WebAssembly core modules][wasm-core-module] which *can* be run by in-browser WebAssembly runtimes.
+JavaScript runtimes available in browsers cannot yet execute WebAssembly components, so WebAssembly components (JavaScript or otherwise) must be "transpiled" into a JavaScript wrapper and one or more [WebAssembly core modules][wasm-core-module] which *can* be run by in-browser WebAssembly runtimes.

-Given an existing WebAssembly component (e.g. `add.wasm` which implements the [`example` world][wit-example-world]), we can "transpile" the component into runnable Javscript by using `jco tranpsile`:
+Given an existing WebAssembly component (e.g. `add.wasm` which implements the [`example` world][wit-example-world]), we can "transpile" the component into runnable JavaScript by using `jco tranpsile`:

 ```console
 jco transpile add.wasm -o dist